-This case study from our Privacy Research Lab describes leaks that can result from crashes, and how to test for them using the ExpressVPN Leak Testing Tools.
+This case study from our Digital Security Lab describes leaks that can result from crashes, and how to test for them using the ExpressVPN Leak Testing Tools.

 Overview of crashes